JifuZhao/face-verification/README.md

 # Face-Verification
-Repository for Face Verification Systems
+Repository for Face Detection and Verification Systems

 ***
 ## Tasks